DivyaRathnayake/DivyaRathnayake/README.md

 <p>I,m Divya Rathnayake , a passionate and skilled undergraduate from University of Moratuwa,Sri Lanka</p>

 - 🌱 I’m currently learning *React*
+- 🤔 I’m looking for an internship.
 - 💬 Ask me about *Anything*
 - 📫 How to reach me *divyarathnayaka651@gmail.com*
+- 😄 Pronouns *She/Her*

   </td>
 <td width="50%" align="center">